madalitso1992/hello-world/README.md

 # hello-world
+I am Madalitso Mng'ombe a post graduate student
-Training Kohonen Self Organising Map for predicting missing values and outliers
+I need your assistance on how can I train Kohonen Self Organising Map to predict missing values and Outliers